lorddev/markdownwiki/Readme.md

 # MarkdownWiki 1.0

 Have you ever found yourself working on a project wiki that was intended for consumption by teams of developers, while using a wiki or documentation format that makes copy-and-paste code snippets difficult?
-(For example, quotes in code snippets automatically converted to &lquo;smart quotes&rquo;, which don't do anybody any good.)
+(For example, quotes in code snippets automatically converted to &ldquo;smart quotes&rdquo;, which don't do anybody any good.)

 With [Markdown](http://daringfireball.net/projects/markdown/), all you have to do to identify something as code is to indent it.
 So citing code is just like writing it.